 11 of 11

 Now that you've learned your switches and installed them completely, it's time to make them look as good as they'll work.
-Adding ballast to the many moving and close-clearance parts of a switch can be a challenge.
-Learn the tricks to making it all come together.
+Adding ballast to the many moving and close-clearance parts of a switch can be a challenge, but it is part of making it all come together.